dmitrycx/TicTacToe/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📋 Third-Party Licenses

+This project uses several third-party libraries with various open-source licenses:

+- **Sharp image processing libraries** use LGPL-2.0, LGPL-2.1, LGPL-3.0, and MPL-2.0 licenses
+- **caniuse-lite** uses CC-BY-4.0 license for browser compatibility data
+- **tslib** uses 0BSD license

+These libraries are used as dependencies and are not modified.
+Users may replace these libraries with their own versions as permitted by the respective licenses.

 ## 🙏 Acknowledgments

 - Built with [.NET 9](https://dotnet.microsoft.com/)